How To Create 2-Step Opt-ins In Your Blog Posts Using Thrive Leads

 By using States inside of Thrive Leads, you can create multi-step forms anyplace you like on your site.
 You can even create forms where the person can choose what they’re most interested in, then pull up a different state depending on their choice.
 One form can then offer different lead magnets.
 That’s email segmentation on steroids!

-I am a HUGE fan of the Thrive Themes set of tools.
-I think it is the biggest “bang for your buck” toolset available for any online business which uses WordPress.
+I am a HUGE fan of the Thrive Themes suite of tools.
+I think it is the biggest “bang for your buck” toolset available for any online business which uses Wordpress.

-I highly recommend the Thrive Membership to access all of their tools, but what I’ve shown you here is just a section of Thrive Leads.
-For this – and many other reasons – this is why Thrive Leads is most definitely the opt-in plug-in I recommend for all of my readers using WordPress.
+I highly recommend the Thrive Suite to access all of their tools, but what I’ve shown you here is just a section of Thrive Leads.
+For this – and many other reasons – this is why Thrive Leads is most definitely the opt-in plug-in I recommend for all of my readers using Wordpress.

 I’ve tried the major contenders out there and just don’t like them as much.

 The event manager is gone now in my version…Thrive has changed so many things 🙁